 Port will have the best help in this case but the master may delay declaring the emergency.

 Master may direct the other crew to rescue him without letting the loading master know or without stopping the cargo operation.

 Because to avoid a fact to surface !!!

 That a crew member was allowed to go inside the tank without an enclosed space entry permit, even when it is not allowed while the vessel is at berth.

 What would you do in this situation?
 Would you raise the alarm immediately upon hearing a man unconscious inside the tank?

 Heck, it is so easy for me to claim that I will raise the alarm immediately.
-But in reality, most of the people would first assess the situation.
-They would only raise alarm if it is absolutely necessary.
+But in reality, most people would first assess the situation.
+They would only raise an alarm if it is absolutely necessary.

 The best learning (# 3) from this is